theajack/selon/README.md

 Sort the data

-Sorts BQL data based on an attribute and returns the sorting result.
+Sorts Selon data based on an attribute and returns the sorting result.
 You can select the type of attribute value.
 Value types are case-sensitive and there are the following types (data, length, headLetter, Number), where Number is the default value.

-'Parameters: String(single attribute), [String(desc|asc)], [String], [Boolean(run)]; Return value: data| BQL`
+'Parameters: String(single attribute), [String(desc|asc)], [String], [Boolean(run)]; Return value: data| Selon`

 ```js
 var data=[{name:"aaa",height:170,birth:"1994-03-01"},